Crescent Dunes Solar Energy Project: Production

 The commissioning of a new thermal plant requires up to four years to achieve 100% operating level, from the first grid connection to full production.
 As an example the Edwardsport production data, whose progression, skipping first partial year, is a 40% output the first full year, 57% the second full year, the next year the progression was stopped by a problem in October, but resumes with a 73% the fourth and next year.
-At Crescent Dunes, it was to be expected a similar progression, but the failure of the storage tanks in 2016 froze the commissioning.
+At Crescent Dunes, a similar progression was expected, but the failure of the storage tanks in 2016 froze the commissioning.
 Following that, first full production year was delayed to 2018, starting with a 40% (200 over 500) output.

 Shutdown

 The first three months of 2019 (January, February and March) showed good progression, topping all previous monthly data, but in April the plant was shut down because the project's sole buyer, NV Energy, terminated the Power Purchase Agreement for failure to produce the contracted power production.
 The power generated also cost NV Energy about $135 per megawatt-hour, compared with less than $30 per MWh available from a new Nevada photovoltaic solar farm.
 However, the Tonopah solar project power is dispatchable while photovoltaic power is intermittent.
 Levelized cost comparisons must include the capacity payments for generating capacity available to supply power during peak hours.
 By doing so, low-to-high hourly wholesale electricity prices have been shown to vary by up to four orders of magnitude.

 In July 2021, the project restarted production.